mcpvilapouca/mcpvilapouca/README.md

 As for hobbies, I love to read 📚 and I was an artistic rollerskater for more than 15 years.
 Now I love to run and I started surfing lessons last summer 🛼 🏄.

+💬 &nbsp;Feel free to reach out to me for consulting or some interesting discussion.\
+✉️ &nbsp;You can shoot me an email at mcpvilapouca@gmail.com!\
+📄 &nbsp;Please, checkout my [CV]() for more details about me.

 ### 🛠 &nbsp;Tech Stack
 ![Python](https://img.shields.io/badge/-Python-05122A?style=flat&logo=python)&nbsp;
 ![Python](https://img.shields.io/badge/-numpy-05122A?style=flat&logo=numpy)&nbsp;